 - Produce the Enhanced Quarterly Unemployment Insurance Report.
-This is a comprehensive accounting of Ohio's employment and payroll data, by firm, obtained from the UI tax files, the Ohio Department of Administrative Services, and Multiple Worksite Report.
+This is a comprehensive accounting of Ohio's employment and payroll data, by firm, obtained from the UI tax files, the Ohio Department of Administrative Services, and the Multiple Worksite Report.
 The BLMI distributes approximately 24,000 Multiple Worksite Reports annually. - Process data collected from the Annual Refiling Survey.
-Each year, approximately 50,000 business establishments are surveyed to verify and/or update information, including their industry, county, mailing and physical addresses, phone number, and multiple worksite status. - Assign industry codes monthly to about 2,000 new and re-established employers for the OUIO.
+Each year, approximately 50,000 business establishments are surveyed to verify and/or update information, including their industry, county, mailing and physical addresses, phone number, and multiple worksite status. - Assign county and industry codes monthly to about 2,000 new and re-established employers for the OUIO.
 The OUIO uses industry codes to help determine companies' contribution rates.
-BLMI staff also review rate and code appeals for OUIO. - Establish predecessor/successor relationships for BLS purposes so that data are not duplicated or lost when information transfers from one business owner to the next. - Create and publish 22 unique reports annually. - Calculate the maximum weekly earnings for all workers covered by Ohio's UI law for the Ohio Bureau of Workers' Compensation annually, as required by state law.
+BLMI staff also review code and rate appeals for OUIO. - Establish predecessor/successor relationships for BLS purposes so that data is not duplicated or lost when information transfers from one business owner to the next. - Create and publish 22 unique reports annually. - Calculate the maximum weekly UI benefit amount and average weekly qualifying wage for OUIO annually, as required by state law. - Calculate the average weekly earnings for all workers covered by Ohio's UI law for the Ohio Bureau of Workers' Compensation annually, as required by state law.

-QCEW information for Ohio is available at OhioLMI.com:
+The following QCEW information for Ohio is available at ohiolmi.com: